mist64/cbmbus_doc/3 Commodore DOS.md

 | 6           | File error                   |
 | 7           | Generic disk or device error |

 The English-language versions of status messages that are not errors (codes below 20) are additionally prefixed with a SPACE.
+Note that a program cannot rely on any of these strings, just on the codes.

 The full list of error messages can be found in practically every disk drive users manual, here are just some examples:

-* `00, OK,00,00`: There was no error, or the status has already been cleared since.
+* `00, OK,00,00`: There was no error.
 * `01, FILES SCRATCHED,03,00`: Informational: 3 files have been deleted ("scratched").
 * `23,READ ERROR,18,00`: There was a checksum error when trying to read track 18, sector 0.
 * `31,SYNTAX ERROR,00,00`: The command sent was not understood.
 * `51,OVERFLOW IN RECORD,00,00`: More data was written into a REL file record that fits.
 * `65,NO BLOCK,17,01`: When trying to allocate a block using the `B-A` command, the given block was already allocated.
 Track 17, sector 1 is the next free block.
-* `66,ILLEGAL TRACK OR SECTOR,34,55`
-* `73,CBM DOS V2.6 1541,00,00`
+* `66,ILLEGAL TRACK OR SECTOR,99,00`: A user command or data structures on disk referenced track 99, sector 00, which does not exist.
+* `73,CBM DOS V2.6 1541,00,00`: This status is returned after the RESET of a device (and after the command "`UI`").
+The actual message is specific to the device and can be used to detect the type and sometimes the ROM version[^6].

 Reading the status will clear it.
 Keeping on reading will keep returning status messages.

 The following BASIC program will read a single status message:

-	10 open 1,8,15,"ui"
+	10 OPEN 1,8,15
-	20 get#1,a$:?a$;:ifa$<>chr$(13)goto20
+	20 GET#1,A$: PRINT A$;: IF A$<>CHR$(13) GOTO 20
-	30 close 1
+	30 CLOSE 1

 ## Commands

 All commands are byte streams that are mostly ASCII/PETSCII, but with some binary arguments in some cases.
+There are two different ways to send them:

-They are terminated an `EOI` or `UNLISTEN` event[^4].
-The follwing BASIC code send the command "`I`" to drive 8:
+They can be sent as a byte stream to channel 15, terminated an `EOI` or `UNLISTEN` event[^7].
+The follwing BASIC code send the command "`I`" to drive 8 this way:

     OPEN 1,8,15
     PRINT#1, "I";